CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 You can approve or reject the application right away if the applicant has provided all the needed information.
 Select *Approve or reject application* under "Actions".
 If you reject an application, we recommend telling the applicant why the application was rejected by writing a comment.

+When approving the application, you can also set an end date for the access right, e.g. the expiration date of the data permit.
+If no end date is set, the access right needs to be cancelled manually when the data permit expires by closing the application (see (Step 4)[./single-register-submission/#step-4-after-processing-the-application]).

 The applicant will receive an email notification about the decision.
 Once you approve or reject the application, the decision is final.
 You cannot edit it later.
 If the applicant has added members to their application, the members will get access rights too when the application is approved, if they have accepted the terms of use.
 Any member not having accepted the terms of use by that time will get access rights after they log in to SD Apply and accept the terms of use.

 !!! note